akka/akka/akka-docs/src/main/paradox/typed/dispatchers.md

 ## Dependency

 Dispatchers are part of core Akka, which means that they are part of the `akka-actor` dependency.
-This page describes how to use mailboxes with `akka-actor-typed`, which has dependency:
+This page describes how to use dispatchers with `akka-actor-typed`, which has dependency:

 @@dependency[sbt,Maven,Gradle] {
   group="com.typesafe.akka"